-A2 V reflected Z 1 Z 2 V meident Assessment / Weight Pure Refer to the land Exam 2 33.4% Pure and Mechanics Re(T) T=0 T=0 20 PhanExam 33.3% Pure and Statistics (security of the security of the se Exam 33.3%
+A2 Assessment Weight

+Pure Exam 33.4%

+Pure and Mechanics Exam 33.3%

+Pure and Statistics Exam 33.3%

 Students develop their algebra, coordinate geometry and trigonometry skills, building on those topics learnt at GCSE.
 Students are introduced to new calculus topics such as differentiation and integration alongside mathematical modelling and problem solving.
 Students will also be taught the compulsory Statistics and Mechanics work.
-Within Statistics we will cover hypothesis testing, probability and Normal Distribution whilst in Mechanics students will develop further their knowledge of motion time graphs and learn about problem solving using Newton's laws.
+Within Statistics we will cover hypothesis testing, probability, and Normal Distribution whilst in Mechanics students will develop further their knowledge of motion time graphs and learn about problem solving using Newton's laws.

 Students continue to advance their core mathematical skills, learning how to tackle complex integration and differentiation problems both methodically and numerically, as well as being introduced to logarithms, and using these to model exponential growth.
-Within Statistics students will explore the interpretation and analysis of data and investigate the relationship between two sets of data and testing hypotheses to various levels of significance.
+In Statistics students will explore the interpretation and analysis of data and investigate the relationship between two sets of data and testing hypotheses to various levels of significance.
 Mechanics will further develop their understanding and introduce them to the fundamental ideas of modelling particles and how they act under gravity, as a projectile, when connected to other particles, and the effect that friction has on calculations.